 Starting a Career as a Dental Assistant

 There is more than one way to become a dental assistant.
-While certain states have laws that restrict these alternatives, most states allow dental assistants to practice as long as they fulfill any of the following criteria.
+While certain states have laws restricting these alternatives, most states allow dental assistants to practice as long as they fulfill the following criteria.

 Obtain Formal Education

-The most popular approach by far to becoming a dental assistant is to obtain a formal degree.
-Now getting a degree to practice as a dental assistant also has two different directions.
+The most popular approach to becoming a dental assistant is obtaining a formal degree.
+Now, getting a degree to practice as a dental assistant also has two different directions.

-The first of these is to obtain a certificate/diploma, while the second is to obtain an associate degree.
-Both will very much get you started and put you on a path to becoming certified, but there is still a significant difference between them.
+The first is to obtain a certificate/diploma, while the second is to obtain an associate degree.
+Both will get you started and put you on a path to becoming certified, but there is still a significant difference between them.

 While certificate and diploma programs require a high school diploma or GED and are completed within nine months of study, associate degrees have stricter requirements, including college preparatory courses, a minimum GPA, and sometimes SAT.
 The latter also takes longer to complete.